 The first batch of lenses years ago definitely had issues, but they are actually still with me today and I still use that original 35mm f2.4.

 Today the build quality of the new Kipon Elegant lenses is getting up there with some of the best brands like Voigtlander and this Ibelux really is no exception.
 It’s really well built.
-However, I’m not sure what sort of quality control measure they take, so as with any brand always check out your lens when you first get it to make sure there are no serious issues or bad elements.
+However, I’m not sure what sort of quality control measure they take, so as with any brand always check out your lens when you first get it to make sure there are no serious issues or bad elements as even with Voigtlander, I still occasionally get a lemon.

 The Kipon 40mm f0.85 III like the previous II, does feature a 10 element design and 10 bladed aperture.